LOUPE-PIT/back-end/README.md

 * Dependencies

 # Evaluation and future
 At the moment of writing, the backend functions the way it was intended.
+The focus should lie on the integration with multiple unity clients and the game design aspect of things.
+The Microsoft authentication is also a work in progress.
 There are some issues that could be addressed, these issues can be found in the [backlog](https://github.com/orgs/LOUPE-PIT/projects/1).
 The frontend has some experimental work, like the use of Vite.js and Three.js.
 Because of that, there might be a lot of improvements possible frontend wise.

 At the moment, this application is only used for the student/teacher portal.
 In the future it should be possible to use the application together with unity clients to actually work in a Mixed Reality space.